Silassales/Displayly/backend/readme.md

 NOTE: To stop the API you will need to kill the actual process for now.
 Also worth noting, stoping the API does not kill the SQL Database (no data will be lost).

-ANOTHER NOTE: We are using port 5000 as our "production" port.
-If you want to play around with the API (changing code), when running the `gunicorn` command, change the port number to something else.

 -------------
 API Reference
 -------------